AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Implement an API endpoint for updating product details in Node.js (Express).
+- Create an API endpoint in Node.js (Express) to accept CSV files.
-- Ensure data validation logic is in place before updating the database.
+- Implement file validation & parsing logic.
+- Store processed data in PostgreSQL (via Sequelize ORM).
+- Handle large file processing asynchronously (use AWS Lambda for scalability).

 Frontend Implications:

-- Create an editable form for product details using React.
+- Implement a drag-and-drop file uploader UI using React.
-- Implement state management to handle form changes and submission.
+- Show progress bar & success/failure messages.
+- Implement client-side file validation (CSV format, size check).

 **Development Subtasks**:

-- Frontend: Build the product details form with editable fields.
+- Frontend: Build the file upload component.
-- Frontend: Implement form validation.
+- Frontend: Implement progress bar & error handling.
-- Backend: Create Express API to handle product updates.
+- Backend: Create Express API to handle file uploads.
-- Backend: Implement data validation logic.
+- Backend: Implement file parsing logic.
+- Backend: Store data in PostgreSQL.
+- Backend: Log upload status to AWS CloudWatch.

 **Testing Subtasks**:

+- Test successful file upload (valid CSV).
+- Test invalid file formats (TXT, JSON).
-- Test editing functionality with valid and invalid data.
+- Test upload with a corrupt CSV file.
+- Test large file handling (100MB limit).
-- Test database updates after editing.
+- Test backend database storage & query performance.
-- Test form validation and error messages.
-- Test success message display upon completion.
+- Perform security tests (malicious file uploads, SQL injection protection).

 ---

-### **Title: Download Catalog as CSV**###
+### **Title: Search Product Catalog**

-User Role: As a Catalog Manager, I want to download the catalog as a CSV file so that I can have an offline copy of the data.
+User Role: As a Catalog Manager, I want to search the product catalog so that I can quickly find specific products.

 Functional Description:

+The system should allow users to search for products in the catalog using criteria such as NSN or common name.
+The backend should query the PostgreSQL database to retrieve matching records, and the UI should display the results in a user-friendly manner.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am on the product catalog page

+WHEN I enter a search term and click "Search"

+THEN the system should display a list of products matching the search criteria

+**Acceptance Criteria**:

+- The system must support search by NSN and common name.
+- Search results should be displayed within 3 seconds for typical queries.
+- If no products match the search criteria, an appropriate message should be displayed.

+Story Points: 3 (Low to moderate complexity)

+**Impact Analysis**:

+Backend Implications:

+- Create API endpoint for searching products.
+- Implement search logic using Sequelize to query PostgreSQL.

+Frontend Implications:

+- Implement search bar UI component.
+- Display search results and handle no-match scenarios.

+**Development Subtasks**:

+- Frontend: Build search bar and results display components.
+- Backend: Create API endpoint for product search.
+- Backend: Implement search functionality.

+**Testing Subtasks**:

+- Test search with valid NSN.
+- Test search with valid common name.
+- Test search with no matching results.
+- Test performance for large datasets.

+---

+### **Title: Edit Product Details**

+User Role: As a Catalog Manager, I want to edit product details so that I can update the catalog with accurate information.

+Functional Description:

+The system should allow users to edit product details from the catalog.
+The backend should update the PostgreSQL database with the new information, and the UI should reflect the changes in real-time.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am viewing a product's details

+WHEN I edit the product information and click "Save"

+THEN the system should update the product details in the database and display a confirmation message

+**Acceptance Criteria**:

+- Users must be able to edit fields like common name, description, price, UI, and AAC.
+- Changes should be saved to the database with a confirmation message displayed.
+- Data validation should be performed to ensure data integrity.

+Story Points: 3 (Low to moderate complexity)

+**Impact Analysis**:

+Backend Implications:

+- Create API endpoint for updating product details.
+- Implement update logic using Sequelize to modify PostgreSQL records.

+Frontend Implications:

+- Implement product details form and handle state changes.
+- Display confirmation message upon successful update.

+**Development Subtasks**:

+- Frontend: Build product details form UI.
+- Frontend: Handle form submission and state management.
+- Backend: Create API endpoint for product updates.
+- Backend: Implement update logic.

+**Testing Subtasks**:

+- Test editing of each product field.
+- Test saving updates to the database.
+- Test data validation and error handling.
+- Test UI updates and confirmation messages.

+---

+### **Title: Download Catalog as CSV**

+User Role: As a Catalog Manager, I want to download the catalog as a CSV file so that I can share it or use it offline.

+Functional Description:

 The system should allow users to download the entire product catalog as a CSV file.
-The backend should generate the CSV dynamically from the database.
+The backend should generate the CSV format from the PostgreSQL database, and the UI should prompt the user to download the file.

 **GIVEN-WHEN-THEN Scenario**:

 GIVEN I am on the catalog management page

-WHEN I click "Download Catalog"
+WHEN I click "Download CSV"

-THEN the system should generate and download a CSV file containing all product data
+THEN the system should generate and prompt me to download the catalog in CSV format

 **Acceptance Criteria**:

-- The CSV file must include all fields from the database.
+- The CSV file must contain all product data from the catalog.
-- The download should initiate within 5 seconds.
+- The download should start within 5 seconds of the request.
-- If there is an error, an appropriate message must be displayed.
+- The file must be in a standard CSV format.

-Story Points: 3 (Simple complexity)
+Story Points: 2 (Low complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement an API endpoint in Node.js (Express) to generate CSV files from database entries.
+- Create API endpoint to generate CSV file.
-- Ensure efficient data retrieval and CSV generation logic.
+- Implement logic to retrieve data from PostgreSQL and format as CSV.

 Frontend Implications:

-- Create a download button in the UI.
+- Implement download button UI component.
-- Implement feedback for download initiation and errors.
+- Handle file download initiation.

 **Development Subtasks**:

-- Frontend: Build the download button component.
+- Frontend: Build download button component.
-- Backend: Create Express API to handle CSV generation.
+- Backend: Create API endpoint for CSV generation.
 - Backend: Implement data retrieval and CSV formatting logic.

 **Testing Subtasks**:

-- Test CSV download with full catalog data.
+- Test CSV file generation.
-- Test CSV format and data integrity.
+- Test download initiation and file integrity.
-- Test download initiation time.
+- Test performance and timing for large datasets.
-- Test error handling during CSV generation or download.

-These user stories are scoped to the MVP plan, ensuring the core functionalities are developed according to CMMI Level 5 standards, focusing on process improvement and quality management.